auth0/auth0-spa-js/DEVELOPMENT.md

 ### Integration tests

 Integration tests can be run through [Cypress](https://www.cypress.io/) to perform integration testing using the SDK and Auth0.
+You will need to supply the password for the user used in the integration tests using an environment variable.

 To run these, use:

 ```
-npm run test:integration
+CYPRESS_INTEGRATION_PASSWORD=<password> npm run test:integration
 ```

 To perform these tests interactively and watch the output, use:

 ```
-npm run test:watch:integration
+CYPRESS_INTEGRATION_PASSWORD=<password> npm run test:watch:integration
 ```

 ### Test coverage